-Be careful for touts and scams on the way from Aranyaprathet to the border at Poipet.
-I have already done this trip and the tuk-tuk driver brought us to a office somewhere near the border and the guys there told us they work for immigration, would handle our visas and asked for our passports.
-Of course we didn’t hand them our passports and walked the last hundred metres to the border where we handed our passports to the real officers.
+Be careful with touts and scams on the way from Aranyaprathet to the border at Poipet.
+I have already done this trip and the tuk tuk driver brought us to an office somewhere near the border and the guys there told us they work for immigration, would handle our visas and asked for our passports.
+Of course we didn’t give them our passports and walked the last hundred meters to the border where we handed our passports to the real officers.

 Crossing the border

-The border crossing at Poipet is open daily from 7:30am to 8pm.
+The border crossing at Poipet is open daily from 6am to 10pm.
 Going through immigration and customs is generally straight forward.
-Depending on your nationality, you will need to pay around 20-30 USD to obtain a tourist visa.
+Depending on your nationality, you will need to pay around 30 USD to obtain a tourist visa on arrival.
 One passport photo is also required.
-Note: Make sure you pay with crisp USD notes as I have heard of cases where the cash wasn’t accepted and they made the tourists pay in Baht – with a terrible exchange rate.
+Make sure you pay with crisp USD notes as I have heard of cases where the cash wasn’t accepted and they made the tourists pay in Baht – with a terrible exchange rate.

 Poipet to Siem Reap

-There are three options on how you do the last leg of the trip:
+There are 3 options on how you do the final leg of the trip:

 - Sharing a taxi with other travelers: USD 30-50

 - Pick-up ride to Sisophon (30 Baht), then public bus to Siem Reap (about 7 USD)